ethicalabs-ai/FlowerTune-Qwen2.5-Coder-0.5B-Instruct/terraform/README.md

 This folder contains a Terraform configuration to set up infrastructure for FlowerTune on [CUDO Compute](https://www.cudocompute.com/?via=flowertune-llm).

-The configurations will deploy the required resources, including virtual machines and networking components, for your FlowerTune experiments.
+The configurations will deploy the required resources for your FlowerTune experiments.

 ### Folder Structure